Diversification

 For something to be optimized, it must have a clear and definable objective function.
 Diversification, while ethereal by its nature, can be defined with precision and definiteness.

-Asset correlations are measured and assets are projected to a space that maps the measured correlations to the angles separating one asset from another, so that assets with higher correlations have a more acute angle separating the vectors.
-Assets sharing zero correlation are mapped to a 90° angle and assets with a -1 correlation are mapped as diametric opposites having a 180° angle.
+Asset correlations are measured, and assets are projected into a space that maps the measured correlations to the angles separating one asset from another so that assets with higher correlations have a more acute angle separating the vectors.
+Assets sharing zero correlation are mapped to a 90° angle, and assets with a -1 correlation are mapped as diametric opposites having a 180° angle.

 In mathematics, there is no limit to dimensionality.
 So it is with portfolios.
 Diversification has no upper boundary; there can always be more.
 Any portfolio has an ambient dimensionality equal to the number of assets in it.
-The ambient dimension compacts to the spanning dimension after ringing out all of the redundant information caused by disparate weighting and positive correlations.
+The ambient dimension compacts with the spanning dimension after ringing out all of the redundant information caused by disparate weighting and positive correlations.
 The spanning dimension thus contains all of the portfolio’s information.
-It is a bit like a .jpeg at 100 percent quality.
+It is a bit like a.jpeg at 100 percent quality.
 The dimension of the portfolio can be further reduced when associated with a confidence interval, such that it captures X percent of the portfolio.
 That dimensionality is called an “effective dimension.”
-It is like viewing a .jpeg at 90 percent quality; it captures the essence of the image, but does not require same amount of data.
-Thus, the lowest dimensions 1,2,3 … are the most pervasive and measure systematic diversification and risk exposure.
+It is like viewing a.jpeg at 90 percent quality; it captures the essence of the image but does not require the same amount of data.
+Thus, the lowest dimensions 1, 2, and 3 are the most pervasive and measure systematic diversification and risk exposure.

 When we arrange the dimensions from the most pervasive or fundamental to the least, we can visualize the portfolio’s exposure across the dimensions.
 The vertical axis in Figure 1 gives the dimensions required to contain X percent of the portfolio.